Embrace it ALL

 My daughter had a similar situation happen at that the same event with the girl next to her.
 Same urging, same reluctance…yet completely clear after she moved forward.

 Confirmation….Small things matter in big ways sometimes.
-When you feel stupid acting on the idea, or like you will be rejected as you try…just do it..cause that’s what faith is.
+When you feel stupid acting on the idea, or like you will be rejected as you try…just do it.
+That’s what faith is.

 What will be our Next Adventure…?
 I’m having faith we will know soon.
 Join me when you can…